IBM/get-your-java-microservice-up-and-running/workshop/exercise-01/README.md

 We copy the Authors service code together with the server.xml for the OpenLiberty server to this container.

-_Note:_ The service.xml **defines** `port 3000` as the port where we can reach the Authors microservice.
+_Note:_ The service.xml **defines** `port 3000` as the port where we can reach the Authors Microservice.
 That port must be exposed with `EXPOSE 3000` in the Dockerfile.

 ```dockerfile
 FROM open-liberty:19.0.0.9-kernel-java11